OrganicClick/employee-tracker-sql-challenge/README.md

 3. Once logged in, run the following SQL command to create the database:
    - CREATE DATABASE employeeTracker_db;

+4. Run the following SQL command to load the schema.sql file
+   - SOURCE path/to/schema.sql

 4. Exit MySQL